Q - What can my child do during the summer to help prepare themselves for university?

 A - There are a number of things that new students can take advantage of during the summer to prepare for university:

-- Read the weekly emails that Campus Life & Engagement sends them (to the email they used when they applied to McGill).
-Each week addresses a different theme that includes everything from course registration to how to get involved.
-These emails are archived for easy access at our Publications page on our website for first-year students.
+- Read the regular emails that Campus Life & Engagement sends them (to the email they used when they applied to McGill).
+Each one addresses a different theme that includes everything from course registration to how to get involved in campus activities.
+These emails are archived for easy access at our Resources page on our website for first-year students.

 - Visit McGill 101 on myCourses and review the master checklist and watch informational videos